 Of course, on the flip side, single men must consider how they will compensate for a lack of the "nurturing" aspects that a mother brings to the home and parenting.
 Mothers are more likely to focus on providing emotional comfort and security, as well as stimulating the development of relational skills.
 They often are more sympathetic to a child's concerns and can provide the gentle encouragement needed to fortify youngsters against the challenges of their world.
 Both gender roles are of immeasurable significance, and an individual must consider how to address these concerns in a creative and intentional way as he or she evaluates whether to become a single parent.

 We also feel that it's important to make a careful assessment of your resources.
 Are you financially capable of providing for a child's material needs?
 Will you have the support of friends and extended family?
 Have you thought about education and spiritual training?
 Are your current living quarters large enough to accommodate another person?
-Here at Focus on the Family we have a staff of counselors available who would be happy to talk with you about these issues and any other concerns you may have.
-We'd like to invite you to call one of them at your convenience.
+If you'd like to discuss your questions and concerns at greater length with a member of our staff, one of our counselors will be happy to take your call.
 Each is a committed Christian and a licensed family therapist.
-You may call at this number.

-For further insight into this subject, we recommend that you procure a copy of Handbook on Thriving as an Adoptive Family: Real-Life Solutions to Common Challenges by David Sanford.
-You can order this book via our Online Store or by calling us here at Focus on the Family.
+For further insight into this subject, we recommend that you get a copy of Handbook on Thriving as an Adoptive Family: Real-Life Solutions to Common Challenges by David Sanford.